‘What the h@#$ good is it if you don’t notice it?!’

 One really cool feature that’s completely unique to Epidemic Sound is their offering of track stems. you can choose to download complete tracks or in a collection of stems, i.e. the separate instruments of a track (bass, guitar, piano, etc.) If, for example, you reckon a track has good bass and some cool guitars but find the drums to be too intense, you can remove them and keep the rest of the instruments of the track.

 What you pay Epidemic Sound for audio tracks will depend on whether or not you plan to use it for commercial productions, or just for personal purposes (e.g. podcasts).

 - The Personal Plan costs $15 per month, or $144 per year.

 - The Commercial Plan is perfect for those who need audio for commercials, ads, and other types of commercial content and don’t want to worry about copyright violations.
 It costs $49 per month, or $299 per year.

-Both plans offer a 30 day free trial period.
+Both plans subscription plans offer a 30 day free trial period.